Certification Governance Council (CGC)

 - Provide strategic input to the PMI Board of Directors regarding certification and credentialing

-- Support product piloting and engagement efforts as prescribed by transformation program streams of work as requested
+- Support certification related efforts as prescribed by transformation program streams of work, as requested

-- Monitor progress toward meeting PMI strategic intents and objectives for certification
+- Monitor progress toward meeting PMI strategic intents and objectives for all PMI certification

-- Advise and counsel Certification Department on product sustainability and maintenance
+- Provide feedback and recommendations to the PMI Certification Department on product sustainability and maintenance

-- Review and oversee changes to any relevant certification policies and procedures
+- Review, provide feedback and oversee changes to any relevant certification policies and procedures

 - Review and evaluate PMI's certification competition on a regular basis